shuai-xu/flink/docs/dev/scala_shell.md

 ### Remote

-To use it with a running cluster start the scala shell with the keyword `remote` and supply the host and port of the JobManager with:
+To use it with a running cluster start the Scala Shell with the keyword `remote` and supply the host and port of the JobManager with:

 {% highlight bash %}